wuciawe/wuciawe.github.io/_posts/2014-08-13-more-on-makefile-and-autodependencies.md

 {% include JB/setup %}

-In the post [The Use Of Makefile]({%post_url 2014-08-12-the-use-of-makefile%}), I've described the basic usage of makefile.
+In the post [The Use Of Makefile]({%post_url 2014-08-12-the-use-of-makefile%}), I've described the basic usage of MakeFile.
 You will be happy with it in most cases, but sometimes you still feel uncomfortable with dealing with complicated dependencies relationship of source files.
-In this post, I will introduce a way to generate dependencies automatically with Makefile.
+In this post, I will introduce a way to generate dependencies automatically with MakeFile.
 Before that, let's see more about MakeFile.

 # More On MakeFile